 Wound Care Center and JMS Burn Center at Cobb Hospital Campus

-The Wound Treatment Center at WellStar Cobb Hospital is an outlying clinic of JMS Burn Centers, Inc., treating burn injuries every Monday and Thursday beginning at 8:00 a.m.
+The Wound Treatment Center at WellStar Cobb Hospital is an outlying clinic of JMS Burn Centers, Inc., treating burn injuries every Monday through Friday.
 Physicians and team members from JMS Burn Centers, Inc. are available to care for adults and children with first and second degree burns.

 Important Information for Patients

 The clinic is unable to accommodate a large number of people.
 Patients are advised to limit their accompaning party to two individuals.

 Children and adults with severe burns are seen first.
 Others are triaged based on severity of their burn.
 Wait times will vary, so please be patient.

 Please do not eat or drink at least six hours before arrival.
 If you do, this may delay any procedures.